 Choose some new green habits this Earth Day to help reduce your impact on the earth all year.
 These little habits add up and make a big difference.

 Earth Day is a great day to think about our impact on the planet and the perfect time to decide to start some new green habits.
-You don’t have to do it all but slowing making changes can really add up.
+You don’t have to do it all but slowly making changes can really add up.

 I sometimes find myself feeling guilty for wasteful habits but I know that it’s not about perfection.
 When we try to do it all we get burned out, I’ve been there.